Read on to see what features and updates are coming to Remine soon!

 We're adding existing labels to the Property Details page.
 This means that if you have tracked a property and added a label, that label will appear on the Property Details page for the property.

 Previously, we bundled sales tax in our plan pricing.
-This will no longer be the case, and going forward sales tax will be separate from the cost of the subscription plan.
+This will no longer be the case, and going forward sales tax will be separate from the cost of your monthly plan.

 Thanks to feedback from users, we've added the ability to print mailing labels directly from the Track page of Remine.
 Click here to see instructions on how to use this feature.